p4ulor/p4ulor/README.md

 ## What motivates me in informatics and characteristics of my repos
 - It feels good to build and create things(specially useful ones).
 This aspect in and of itself is specially inspiring in this area
 - Information is power.
-And knowing how to to program computers is a very impactful and useful skill
+And knowing how to to code and build technology is a very impactful and useful skill
 - These repos also help me organize my work
 - I like to help others with the resources and info I share
 - I explain things with as many detail as reasonably possible.
 My biggest motto is "Most things, aren't hard, they're just not well explained".
 It's in my bio.
 After what I've personally been through, this motto is 100% true IMO.
-I want to ease the learning of concepts through easy explanations, examples and resources.
+I want to ease the learning of concepts through easy explanations, examples and resources for the people that find my repos
-Another quotte I base my work around is "What was hard to endure, is sweet to recall".
-This keeps me going.
-- I'm also driven by some speeches in movies and other histories of success.
-[Example](https://www.youtube.com/watch?v=ebrvE9KpCik)

 ## Feel free to contact me or ask questions

+## And feel free to notify me if I said something that is false, or have a program that doesnt work or that could be better designed in my repos

 ## Peace
 <img src="imgs/matrix.jpg" width="327" height="197">